CivicActions/ssp-toolkit/docs/controls/CM.md

 ##### Drupal

-Access enforcement is monitored within Drupal, which records an entry in the Drupal watchdog log for every successful or failed login attempt to the system.
+Access enforcement is monitored within Drupal, which records an entry in the Drupal Watchdog log for every successful or failed login attempt to the system.
 Each successful login or logout event is logged with an entry that includes the username of the account being used.
-All access to server environments is via encrypted SSH sessions with public-key authentication, and all server access is logged.
+Access to the server environments is via encrypted SSH sessions with public-key authentication, and all server access is logged.
 Specific implementation of auditing events are captured in AU-2.
 The same access control procedures and need-to-know and accountability principles are enforced for all systems storing baseline configuration policies.

 ### CM-5 (5): Limit Production / Operational Privileges